-Like all grass roots sporting clubs/leagues, we will have many volunteer roles available including coaching, scoring, game day opportunities, fundraising and more.
+Like all grassroots sporting clubs/leagues, we will have many volunteer roles available including coaching, scoring, game-day opportunities, fundraising and more.

 Please contact Lukas Bentley

-What Days will competitions be played?
+What Days is competitions played?

 Please use the information graph below to find relevant information in regards to each competition.